⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How LOW Makes Money

-• Operates as a leading home improvement retailer in the United States, supplying products for construction, maintenance, repair, remodeling, and decorating.
+• Operates as a home improvement retailer, offering a wide range of products for construction, maintenance, repair, remodeling, and decorating.

-• Provides value-added services such as installation through independent contractors and offers extended protection and repair plans.
+• Provides installation services through independent contractors and offers extended protection and repair plans to customers.

 Revenue Breakdown